Testing PYBOSSA with Vagrant¶

 Setting up PYBOSSA with Vagrant¶

-In order to start using Vagrant and PYBOSSA all you have to do is installing the following open source software:
+To start using Vagrant and PYBOSSA all you have to do is installing the following open source software:

 Clone the PYBOSSA git repository (be sure to install git in your machine!):